© 2011 . All rights reserved.

 Wild Rose

-Looking back, I spent most of my 20s suffering from unrequited love.
-But what kind of love is unrequited anyway.
-I fell in love for the first time in East Lansing, Michigan where I lived for awhile with friends who were either going to school there at Michigan State or hanging out enjoying life in a college town.
-I did a lot of acid, lived off my friend Fred until I finally found a job driving a cab.
+When I turned twenty-one, I fell in love for the first time in East Lansing, Michigan where I lived for a while with friends who were either going to school there at Michigan State or hanging out enjoying life in a college town.
+I did a lot of acid and lived off my friend Fred until I finally found a job driving a cab.

 Bill was a curly haired adjunct economics professor who also played bass in a local rock band.
-We pussy-footed around each other for a long time, spending every day together, then walking by the river under the willows one late afternoon, Bill, who was 9 years older, 30 to my 21, suddenly proposed we make love and I (it had been on my lips for days, weeks) took him back to the nearby apartment I shared with my friends, Fred, Don, and Rocco, asking Fred, who I shared a bedroom with, if he would mind spending the night at his girlfriend’s, which Fred, who is always kind and considerate, did.
-All my three roommates were straight and were totally cool with it.
+We pussy-footed around each other for a long time, spending every day together, then walking by the river under the willows one late afternoon, Bill, who was 9 years older, 30 to my 21, suddenly proposed we make love and I (it had been on my lips for days, for weeks to say this) took him back to the nearby apartment I shared with my friends, Fred, Don, and Rocco, asking Fred, who I shared a bedroom with, if he would mind spending the night at his girlfriend’s, which Fred, who is always kind and considerate, did.
+My three roommates were straight but totally cool about it.
+Over these many years, poor Rocco has died, but Don and Fred are still good friends and I am grateful for them.

-I was happy and comfortable for the first time in my life.
+With Bill by my side, I felt comfortable for the first time in my life.
 I’d slept with women, had girlfriends, and had sex with men as well, but nothing that was satisfying beyond the act and orgasm.
-For me all at once for the very first time in my life, it was right, I was fine, it was perfect, and as we kissed we kissed so much that my lips were getting sore as the first rays of morning light appeared to find us still kissing as the birds began to sing outside the window.
+For me all at once, it was right, I was fine, it was perfect, and as we kissed we kissed so much that my lips got sore as the first rays of morning light appeared to find us still kissing as the birds began to sing outside the window and the birds singing seemed to be our lips kissing and it was bliss.

 When I remember how it used to be